dophist/kaldi-lstm/simple/README.md

 simple version
 ===
-This is standard LSTM implementation
+This is standard LSTM implementation, BPTT is performed on an utterance level.

 TODO:
 ---
 * Due to limited APIs of CuVector, current code mixes both vector and matrix representations for computation.